rill-js/http/README.md

 # Browser support
 All modern browsers are supported including IE10+.
 IE9 is also supported with a [History API polyfill](https://github.com/devote/HTML5-History-API).

+Older browsers will also need to polyfill the Promise API, checkout [es6-promise](https://github.com/stefanpenner/es6-promise) for a good polyfill, babel-polyfill also covers this.

 # Installation

 ```console